-Spiritual Wellness is about finding place in the universe – the quest for meaning, value and purpose resulting in hope, joy, courage and gratitude.
+Spiritual Wellness is about finding a place in the universe – the quest for meaning, value, and purpose resulting in hope, joy, courage, and gratitude.
 Spiritual Wellness is the evaluation of personal beliefs.

 What is spiritual wellness?